Crawford stops Porter in 10th to keep WBO welterweight title

 Crawford’s switch-hitting flex didn’t necessarily work when he turned to southpaw early in the fight, as Porter adjusted accordingly and connected often.

-After playing defense and smiling more than punching, Crawford finally showed signs of offense in the sixth round and came alive in the ninth and tenth rounds.
+“Shawn Porter is a slick fighter.
+He was doing some things in there and made me think,” Crawford said.
+“I can’t say nothing bad about him.”

-Crawford knocked down Porter early in the 10th round with a left uppercut and then delivered an exclamation point with a devastating right hook to the temple.
+After playing defense and smiling more than punching, Crawford finally showed signs of offense in the sixth round and came alive in the ninth and 10th rounds — the final two rounds, as it turned out, of Porter’s career.

-Porter’s trainer and father, Kenny, threw in the towel and called for referee Celestino Ruiz to stop the fight.
+“I’m prepared to retire,” Porter said.
+“I was prepared to announce my retirement tonight — win, lose or draw.
+Even if it was a draw, we had a date.
+They were telling us we were going to have to do it again.
+I was not going to do it again.
+I am announcing my retirement right now.”

 On the undercard, Esquiva Falcao (29-0) beat Patrice Volny (16-1) by way of a technical decision at 2:18 of the sixth round, after the fight was stopped because of an inadvertent head butt.
 Janibek Alimkhanuly (11-0) remained undefeated with an eighth-round TKO over Hassan N’Dam (38-6).